reframejs/reframe/docs/overview.template.md

   Add the `@reframe/typescript` plugin and write your app in TypeScript.
 - **PostCSS**
   <br/>
-  Add the `@reframe/postcss` plugin to write modern CSS.
+  Add the `@reframe/postcss` plugin and write modern CSS.
 - **Webpack**
   <br/>
   Reframe uses webpack to build the app's pages.